 At some point in our lives, we all deal with anxiety, but how we respond to it and deal with it is what matters.
 Therapy can assist us in learning how to live freely without allowing anxiety to control our lives.
 We are here to help you take the next step to overcome your anxiety!
 Therapy techniques such as cognitive behavioral therapy (CBT) can help you break down your anxiety and examine your thoughts.
 A large amount of research has accumulated on the efficacy and effectiveness of cognitive-behavior therapy (CBT) for anxiety disorders including posttraumatic stress disorder, obsessive-compulsive disorder, panic disorder, generalized anxiety disorder, social anxiety disorder, and specific phobias.

 Do you feel sluggish or tired with no motivation?
 Do you find you suffer from seasonal affect disorder?
 Depression does not have to limit you.
 CBT and DBT therapies are proven to help.
 According to the World Health Organization, an estimated 264 million people are in need of depression treatment for major depression disorder, which is sometimes referred to as “clinical depression” or just “depression.”
-In the U.S. alone, more than 17 million adults suffer from depression, and those are only the individuals that seek help.
+In the U.S. alone, more than 17 million adults suffer from depression, and those are only individuals that seek help.
 Depression does not have to control you.
-Let us help you overcome your depression with treatments that are proven to work!
+Depression can be managed with therapy.
+Let us help you overcome depression with treatments that are proven to work!